-Pupils who have been identified as having special needs in Mathematics will receive support from the class teacher/SENCO.
+Pupils who have been identified as having special needs in Mathematics will receive support from the class teacher/teaching assistants within focused intervention groups.
+These will include Maths catch-up sessions and focused target work for individual children.

 They include:

-- · Pupils with difficulties in learning mathematics - $\cdot$ The higher achiever who will work on extended tasks
+- · Pupils with difficulties in learning mathematics - · The higher achiever who will work on challenge tasks